 Often times, financial planning & analysis teams and organizations are viewed as a cost center – a required expense that’s needed to support functions like reporting, planning, budgeting, and forecasting.
 Such functions are essential in order to keep things running smoothly, yet are costly to operate – largely due to the investment in human capital.
 How can you offset those costs?

 Start with a shift in thinking.
 This may require an organization to refocus corporate finance’s top-down reporting and budgeting mentality, and use operational finance support to power results from the bottom up.
 This provides key operational insights that will ultimately set best practices, improve negotiations, deploy human capital in a more cost-efficient way, lower supply costs, and leverage data analytics to increase profitability.
-These changes can substantially offset your required expenses – and potentially, help you shift from a “cost center” to a “financial performance driver” mentality.
+These financial planning team changes can substantially offset your required expenses – and potentially, help you shift from a “cost center” to a “financial performance driver” mentality.

 How do you define operational finance?